 Your business’s financial position, employees, systems, and processes must all be in good working order before you consider developing a strategic alliance.

-Alliances aren't a solution for your business problems; however, it will bring such problems to light.
+Alliances aren't a solution for your business problems; however, they will bring such problems to light.
 It’s always a better idea to sort out the internal shortcomings before expanding to alliances.

 What do you want to gain from a strategic alliance?